Island plans by Tokyo's nationalist governor may stoke fresh China tensions

 That effort was thwarted when the national government outbid Ishihara last month with a taxpayer-funded bid to acquire three of the isolated islands called the Senkaku in Japan and Diaoyu in China.

-Prime Minister Yoshihiko Noda's nationalization of the islands was intended to keep them from Ishihara and to head off a more damaging confrontation with China.
+Prime Minister Yoshihiko Noda's nationalisation of the islands was intended to keep them from Ishihara and to head off a more damaging confrontation with China.

 But the Japanese government's move triggered a wave of protests in China that shuttered Japanese factories and stores, disrupted trade and prompted Beijing to strengthen its own claim to the disputed territory.